anthony-halim/dotfiles/README.md

 - Configure passwordless sudo for the user that is executing the script, can be disabled by supplying *--disable_pwless_sudo*.
 - Install dependencies.
-- Install Python, with pyenv and setup python version globally to *--python_version*.
+- Install Python, with pyenv and setup python version globally to *--py_version*.
 Defaults to 3.8.5.
 - Install NeoVim, with tags equal to *--neovim_tag*.
 Defaults to latest.
 - Install ZSH, with OMZ as package manager, as default terminal.
 - Configure ZSH configuration.